robertwayne/dpymenus-book/src/intro.md

 - Awesome examples and documentation to get rolling quickly

 This book will provide complete coverage of the libraries functions, how to use them, and exists alongside a full set of runnable examples, so you can see every feature!
+API Documentation *(see below)* exists as a reference to the public API.

 ## Links